opensearch-project/documentation-website/_ml-commons-plugin/gpu-acceleration.md

 ## PyTorch

-GPU-accelerated ML nodes require [PyTorch](https://pytorch.org/docs/stable/index.html) 1.12.1 or greater to work with ML models.
+GPU-accelerated ML nodes require [PyTorch](https://pytorch.org/docs/stable/index.html) 1.12.1 work with ML models.

 ## Setting up a GPU-accelerated ML node

 Depending on the GPU, you can provision a GPU-accelerated ML node manually or by using automated initialization scripts.

-### Mounting an nvidia-uvm device
+### Preparing an NVIDIA ML node

 NVIDIA uses CUDA to increase node performance.
 In order to take advantage of CUDA, you need to make sure that your drivers include the `nvidia-uvm` kernel inside the `/dev` directory.
 To check for the kernel, enter `ls -al /dev | grep nvidia-uvm`.